 - Free iPad Curriculum – 4 lessons covering basics

-Public Health Orders Updates and Masks
+Public Health Orders Updates

 As of March 30, 2021, Los Angeles County and Orange County are in the orange or moderate tiers, based on the state’s guidelines.
 This allows for more places such as hair salons and movie theaters to start opening up.
 Ventura County remains in the red or substantial tier.
 As things continue to change rapidly, stay up to date on your area’s public health policies and health officer orders.